STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-While considering time as the fourth dimension, a so-called isochronous hypersurface section (\textit{cf.}, Ref.~\cite{HPET08}, for an application) can be generated, which also has a very simple geometry within a given $4$-cell (i.e., similar to the generated single tetrahedrons in the previous subsection).
-If all eight toxel sites of the ``past'' are active, and simultaneously all eight toxel sites of the ``future'' are inactive (\textit{cf.}, Fig.~8), or vice versa (\textit{cf.}, Fig.~9), then one obtains as a result a cube-shaped element (as shown in the figures at the intermediate time, here, the ``present''), which simply fills the whole $3$D space at the fixed time, $t$. \\
+While considering time as the fourth dimension, a so-called isochronous hypersurface segment (\textit{cf.}, Ref.~\cite{HPET08}, for an application) may be generated.
+It has a rather simple geometry within a given $4$D-cell (i.e., similar to the generated single tetrahedrons in the previous subsection).
+If all eight toxel sites of the ``past'' are active, and simultaneously all eight toxel sites of the ``future'' are inactive (\textit{cf.}, Fig.~\ref{fig:11}), then one obtains as a result a cube-shaped segment (as shown in the figure at the intermediate time, here, the ``present''), which simply fills the whole $3$D space at the fixed time. \\

-Note that in each case, the initial eight boundary cubes yield after consideration of both, the indexing scheme (\textit{cf.}, Fig.~4) and the vector path table (\textit{cf.}, Table~I), six initial cyclic vector paths.
-The orientations of the final vector paths are inherited from the initial ones (i.e., either $\boldmath\oplus$ or $\boldmath\ominus$; \textit{cf.}, Fig.s~3.e and~3.f, and Table~I) after the removal of the connectivity points.
-In Fig.s~8.b and~9.b, the tiny black arrows mark the initial vectors, which lead to the final vector $4$-cycles, which are pronounced in Fig.s~8.c and~9.c, respectively.
+Note that here the initial eight BVOs yield after consideration of both the indexing scheme (\textit{cf.}, Fig.~\ref{fig:07}) and the vector path table (\textit{cf.}, Table~\ref{tab:02}), six initial cyclic vector paths, i.e., the protomesh.
+The orientations of the final vector paths are inherited from the initial ones (i.e., either $\oplus$ or $\ominus$; \textit{cf.}, Fig.s~\ref{fig:06}.e and~\ref{fig:06}.f, and Table~\ref{tab:02}) after the removal of the junctures.
+In Fig.~\ref{fig:11}.b, the tiny black arrows mark the initial TCVs, which lead to the final vector $4$-cycles that are pronounced in Fig.~\ref{fig:11}.c.